 If you’re willing to push the boat out and make an investment in a multi-tool that will last, the Leatherman Crunch Multi-Tool costs around £110.
 With a built-in hex-bit adaptor, you can carry hex bits too.
 The crunch clamps up to a 1-inch diameter pipe and the leather pouch adds a touch of class to this compact tool.

-If you want a multi tool that’s less Swiss Army Knife and more mini socket set, Crank Brothers’ Multi-19 has, you’ve guessed it, 19 tools.
+If you want a multi tool that’s less Swiss Army Knife and more mini tool set, Crank Brothers’ Multi-19 has, you’ve guessed it, 19 tools.

-Although it’s designed for cyclists, it includes allen keys, hex and screwdrivers which come in handy for motorcyclists too.
-If you only find yourself using the allen keys and screwdriver in your bike’s toolkit, then you can replace that with this compact set for your European tour, saving space and weight.
+Although it’s designed for cyclists, it includes Allen keys, hex, and screwdrivers which come in handy for motorcyclists too.
+If you only find yourself using the Allen keys and screwdriver in your bike’s toolkit (which, let’s be honest, most of us do) then you can replace that with this compact set for your European tour, saving space and weight.

 It doesn’t come with sockets but if you need these, check out the tiny socket set below.

 Compact Socket Sets

 A multi-tool is good for a bit of DIY everything and they’re a handy tool to have stashed under your motorbike’s seat.
 However if you need to do any minor roadside repairs to your motorbike, like tighten nuts, Allen bolts or screws then you’ll need something better suited to the job.